Jessica Pegula sends US past Austria to Billie Jean King Cup finals

 “I think knowing all of the American women, they’re all competitive, so I’m sure they’re going to want to bring that Cup home, too,” U.S. captain Kathy Rinaldi said.

-France, Spain, the Czech Republic, Kazakhstan, Germany, and Italy also secured berths in the finals, scheduled for Nov.
+France, Spain, the Czech Republic, Kazakhstan, Germany, Canada and Italy also secured berths in the finals, scheduled for Nov.
 7-12 at a site to be determined.
-Those nations will join reigning champion Switzerland, 2022 runner-up Australia and one wild-card recipient at the finals, with a couple spots still be determined on the second day of the two-day qualifiers.
+Those nations will join reigning champion Switzerland, 2022 runner-up Australia and one wild-card recipient at the finals, with one spot still be determined from the qualifiers.

-All of those nations have won the Cup except Kazakhstan.
-But it has a chance now after reigning Wimbledon champion Elena Rybakina won both her matches in a 3-1 home victory over Poland, clinching a second consecutive finals berth for Kazakhstan with a 6-4, 6-2 victory over Magda Linette on Saturday in Astana.
+All of those nations have won the Cup except Kazakhstan and Canada.
+But reigning Wimbledon champion Elena Rybakina won both her matches in a 3-1 home victory over Poland, clinching a second consecutive finals berth for Kazakhstan with a 6-4, 6-2 victory over Magda Linette on Saturday in Astana.

 “It was a difficult match today.
 I felt so tired that even at the end, during the on-court interview, I didn’t understand the questions to be honest.
 I felt better yesterday, maybe some sort of fatigue from flying and a recent return from America to Europe,” Rybakina said.